Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

                  +---------+---------+
                      BLEND  constant power
                            |
+          record tap ------+
+                           |
                      freq shifter   page 3
                            |
                        bandpass     page 3  <---- LFO 2 (optional destination)
                            |
-          record tap ------+------ output gain ---- soft limiter ---- out
+                     output gain ---- soft limiter ---- out
 ```

-The record tap is taken **before** output gain, so monitoring level never changes what
+The record tap is taken **before output gain and before the page-3 effects**, so neither
-lands in the buffer.
-Everything on page 3 sits before that tap, so overdubs capture it.
+monitoring level nor the shifter and filter ever reach the buffer.
+Effects are monitoring
+and playback only, applied once, non-destructive.

 ---